paritytech/parity-db/README.md

 Metadata file contains database definition.
 This includes a set of columns with configuration specified for each column.

 ### Hash index
 Hash index is an is mmap-backed dynamically sized probing hash table.
 For each key the index computes a uniformly distributed 256-bit hash 'k'.
-For index of size `n` first `n` bit of `k` map to the 512 byte index page.
+For index of size `n`, the first `n` bits of `k` map to the 512 byte index page.
 Each page is an unordered list of 64 8-byte entries.
-Each 8-byte entry contains value address and some additional bits of `k`.
-Empty entry is denoted with a zero value.
-Empty database starts with `n` = 16.
-Value address includes a 8-bit value table index and an index of an entry in that table.
+Each 8-byte entry contains a value address and some additional bits of `k`.
+An empty entry is denoted with a zero value.
+An empty database starts with `n` = 16.
+A value address includes a 8-bit value table index and an index of an entry in that table.
 The first 16 kbytes of each index file is used to store statistics for the column.

 ### Value tables
-Value table is linear array of fixed-size entries that can grow as necessary.
+Value table is a linear array of fixed-size entries that can grow as necessary.
 Each entry may contain one of the following:
   * Filled entry that contains 240 bits of `k`, 15 bit data value size, compression flag, optional reference counter, and the actual value.
   * Tombstone entry.
 This contains an index of the previous tombstone, forming a linked list of empty entries.
   * Multipart entry.
-This is much like Filled, additionally holding an address of the next entry that holds continuation of the data.
+This is much like Filled, additionally holding an address of the next entry that holds the continuation of the data.

-## Hash index operations.
+## Hash index operations

 ### Hash index lookup
 Compute `k`, find index page using first `n` bits.
 Search for a matching entry that has matching key bits.
 Use the address in the entry to query the partial `k` and value from a value table.
 Confirm that `k` matches expected value.